MetOffice/Vernier/README.md

 #### Unit Test Coverage

-The unit test coverage is generated using Gcovr which wraps Gcov with additional functionality, such as multiple output format options.
+The unit test coverage is generated using `gcovr` which wraps `gcov` with additional functionality, such as multiple output format options.

 A detailed coverage report can be found [here](https://metoffice.github.io/profiler/coverage/).